digitoimistodude/air-helper/README.md

 * Change default uploads folder to `media`
 * Force disablation of month- and year-based folders
 * Get SendGrid credentials from `.env`
+* Disable some views by default.
+    - archives: tag, category, date, author
+    - other: search

 #### Localization and Polylang support